circuits/circuits/docs/source/dev/processes.rst

 - An appropriate milestone will be set (*depending on current milestone's schedule and resources*)
 - A unit test developed that demonstrates the bug's failure.
 - A fix developed that passes the unit test and breaks no others.
-- A `Pull Request <https://bitbucket.org/circuits/circuits/pull-request/new>`_ created with the fix.
+- A `New Pull Request <https://bitbucket.org/circuits/circuits/pull-request/new>`_ created with the fix.

   This must contains:
   - A new or modified unit test.